astral-fate/TM366-Artificial-Intelligence/README.md

 This unit introduced Informed search or heuristic search.
 Uniformed search, or blind search.
-Then it explores Search algorithms like Brute-Force algorithms like Breadth-First search, Breadth-Best Search, Depth-First Search, and A* Search for a visulization for the algorithms, you can refer to: https://algorithm-visualizer.org/
+Then it explores Search algorithms like Brute-Force algorithms like Breadth-First search, Breadth-Best Search, Depth-First Search, and A* Search.
+For a visulization for these algorithms, you can refer to: https://algorithm-visualizer.org/